Skip to main contentSkip to service detailsSkip to contact

 Serious Games & Gamified Learning Experiences

 We build serious games and gamified learning experiences for institutions that need more than an off-the-shelf quiz app.
 Our most recent educational project is Vocab Builder for The Language Conservancy, a gamified language preservation app that helps indigenous communities in North America learn and preserve endangered languages.
 Before founding Ocean View Games, our team spent years building educational games at fish in a bottle for organisations including Cambridge University Press (Word Fun World), the Museum of London (The Great Fire of London), the BBC, and the EU Horizon 2020 iRead consortium (Navigo, a Serious Games Society award winner).
 That background means we don't just understand game development; we understand pedagogy.
 We work shoulder-to-shoulder with curriculum designers, subject matter experts, and teachers to ensure gameplay reinforces the learning objectives rather than distracting from them.
 Every title is tested with real learners and built with our Unity development expertise.
+Our open-source Educational Gamification Systems toolkit on GitHub demonstrates how we approach curriculum-aligned game development in Unity, including learning outcome tracking and adaptive difficulty.

 Our Educational Games Services